 Septoria blotch is caused by the fungus Septoria pisi.
 The fungus survives from one season to the next on infected pea trash and seed.
 Spores of the fungus are carried by wind from infected trash, into the new crop.
 Infection is found on the lower foliage where the humidity is high following rain or heavy dews.
 The disease is favoured by warm temperatures (21 to 27°C) and extended periods of high humidity.
 Secondary spread occurs during the growing season.
 Rain splash assists in spreading the disease within a crop.
 Whilst seed transmission can occur it is unlikely to be important.

-This disease occurs sporadically and seldom causes significant yield losses.
+The disease occurs in most pea growing regions but seldom causes significant yield losses.
 In susceptible pea varieties, grain yield losses of up to 40 per cent have been reported.

 The septoria blotch fungus survives in soil and on old pea trash.
 It is only safe to re-crop an area with peas after all pea debris has decomposed.
-Destroying pea stubble by grazing, burning and cultivation will help in reducing the pea debris more quickly.
-This also minimises the amount of inoculum available to infect new crops.
+Destroying pea stubble by grazing, burning and cultivation will help in reduce the amount of inoculum available to infect new crops.
 A break of at least two years between successive field pea crops will minimise the risk of disease carry over.

 No foliar or seed applied fungicides are registered for use on septoria in field peas in Victoria.